What is an MRI?

 Midwest Orthopaedic Institute

 Choose a location that is closest to your home and will make you the most comfortable.

 Our Sycamore location has a GE 1.5T scanner that can accommodate patients weighing up to 350 lbs.

-Our Rochelle and Sandwich units are located in Rochelle Community Hospital and Valley West Hospital.
-The units are Toshiba Titan 1.5T scanners that can accommodate a patient weighing up to 440 lbs.
+Our Sandwich unit is located in Valley West Hospital.
+The unit is a Toshiba Titan 1.5T scanner that can accommodate a patient weighing up to 440 lbs.